finos/rune-dsl/documentation/documentation.rst

 Syntax
 """"""

-The mapping logic differs from the data rule and choice rule syntax in that its syntax is not expressed as a stand-alone block with a qualifier prefix such as ``rule``.
-The mapping rule is positioned as an extension to the synonym expression, and each of the mapping expressions is prefixed with the ``set`` qualifier, followed by the name of the Rosetta attribute to which the synonym is being mapped to.
-Several mapping expressions can be associated with a given synonym.
+The mapping rule syntax differs from the normal Rosetta DSL syntax in that it is not expressed as a stand-alone block with a qualifier prefix such as ``condition``.
+Instead, the mapping rule is positioned as an extension of the synonym syntax.
+Several mapping rule expressions can be associated with a given synonym.

-The mapping syntax is composed of two (optional) expressions:
+A mapping rule is composed of two (optional) expressions:

-* **mapping value** prefixed with ``to``, to map a specific value that is distinct from the one originating from the source document
+* **mapping value** prefixed with ``set to``, which specifies the value that the attribute should be set to when the conditional expression is true
-* **conditional expression** prefixed with ``when``, to associate conditional logic to the mapping expression
+* **conditional expression** prefixed with ``when``, to associate conditional logic to the mapping value

 The mapping logic associated with the party role example below provides a good illustration of such logic: